broesamle/clip8_materials/visual-thought-experiments.md

 + Every step of program execution can be watched.

+The [`clip_8` demo session screenshots]() give an example.

 Strategy
 --------

 Combine the uncombinable.

-Bring the supposedly incompatible approaches (to computation) together in an existing artifact (clip_8).
+Bring the supposedly incompatible approaches (to computation) together within an existing artifact (`clip_8`).

-This artifact can play a role in the *transforming mediation of the sketches, plans, renderings*, as [Farias](https://www.euroethno.hu-berlin.de/de/institut/personen/farias) has once described the architectural design process (cf. also mediating artifacts).
+This artifact can play a role in the *transforming mediation of the sketches, plans, renderings*, as [Ignacio Farías](https://www.euroethno.hu-berlin.de/de/institut/personen/farias) has once described the architectural design process (cf. also mediating artifacts).

 [Closing time](https://en.wikipedia.org/wiki/File:Tom_Waits_-_Closing_Time.jpg)
 ------------

-Subvert the blackbox principle: *What You see was what You compute*
+Subvert the blackbox principle: *What you see is what you compute*.

-Visual languages as rethinking devices: Develop a visual language so that it projects *a future way of seing and thinking*.
+Visual languages as rethinking devices: Develop a visual language so that it projects *your future way of seing and thinking*.